davidsmith2/css-helpers/README.md

-A LESS port of Ahmad Ajmi's CSS helpers library.
+# less-helpers

+A small library of CSS helper classes that can be used to reduce the amount of CSS that can be added every time you need to add a new module or elements.
+A LESS-based version of Ahmad Ajmi's SASS-based CSS Helpers library.

-### Add it to your project
+## Add it to your project

 You can install it using npm